cmherrera/portfolio/README.md

 ## Projects

-### Machine Learning Projects

-#### Data Visualization
+### Data Visualization

-This porject takes a large uncleaned dataset of loan records and explores the data with visual tools to uncover hidden trends and interesting insights that help build an intuition of the information contained within.
+This project takes a large uncleaned dataset of loan records and explores the data with visual tools to uncover hidden trends and interesting insights that help build an intuition of the information contained within.

 [Project Jupyter](https://github.com/cmherrera/portfolio/blob/main/assets/projects/Financial_Analysis/Financial_Analysis.ipynb)